RMD-13-01: Regulated Areas for Emerald Ash Borer (EAB) (Agrilus planipennis Fairmaire)

 - Public awareness of risk and regulations

-In keeping with its regulatory mandate, given the current spread of EAB, the CFIA’s responsibility in the management of EAB is to use its legal authority in developing and maintaining programs aimed at slowing the artificial (i.e., human-assisted) spread of EAB to areas in which there is a high degree of confidence that EAB is absent.
+In keeping with its regulatory mandate, given the current spread of EAB, the CFIA's responsibility in the management of EAB is to use its legal authority in developing and maintaining programs aimed at slowing the artificial (i.e., human-assisted) spread of EAB to areas in which there is a high degree of confidence that EAB is absent.
 This includes surveillance, regulation and enforcement, investment in research, and communications and outreach activities.
-To help prevent the spread of EAB, a Ministerial Order, ‘The Emerald Ash Borer Infested Places Order’, is updated annually at the end of each survey season to take into account all new detections.
-This order restricts the movement of firewood of all species, as well as trees, nursery stock, logs, lumber, wood packaging or dunnage, wood or bark, wood chips or bark chips of the genus Fraxinus from regulated areas, in order to limit the spread of EAB.
-A map of the areas previously regulated for EAB in Canada is provided in Appendix 1.
+To help prevent the spread of EAB, a Ministerial Order, 'The Emerald Ash Borer Infested Places Order', was updated annually at the end of each survey season until March 2013, in order to take into account all new detections.
+In April 2013, EAB was added to Schedule II (Restricted movement within Canada) of the Plant Protection Regulations.
+The EAB regulations restrict the movement of firewood of all species, as well as trees, nursery stock, logs, lumber, wood packaging or dunnage, wood or bark, wood chips or bark chips of the genus Fraxinus from regulated areas, in order to limit the spread of EAB.
+A map of the areas regulated for EAB in Canada up to March 2013 and a map showing new finds in 2013 are provided in Appendix 1.

 Having recognized the risk associated with the movement of firewood, the CFIA launched a Don't Move Firewood campaign in 2008.
 Since then, thousands of brochures, posters and other communications products have been distributed annually through collaboration with partners.
 In addition, road signage highlighting the risks of moving firewood has been installed.
 The CFIA also participates in public shows and exhibits to educate the general public about the risk of moving firewood.
 For 2012, the CFIA has prioritized continued work on the firewood pathway, towards harmonising with the U.S., by drafting a proposal to revise Canada's firewood import policy in order to require heat-treatment of firewood, as well as by exploring options to strengthen domestic movement risk-mitigation measures.
 For these measures to be effective, all partners, including governments, industry and private stakeholders, must combine in efforts under their mandates and/or roles and responsibilities.